TorinFelton/NEA_ProgrammingLanguage/README.md

 # Experimental Addition Notes

 <details>
-<summary>While Statements</summary>
+<summary>While Loops</summary>
-I've just reused the template from the 'If' statements and modified it slightly to support while statements - the WhileStatement object directly inherits from the IfStatement one.
+I've just reused the template from the 'If' statements and modified it slightly to support while loops - the WhileStatement object directly inherits from the IfStatement one.
 As I've added 'While' statements, more complex programs can be created:

 <details>